Chints7323/shop-app-flutter/README.md

-# Online Shoping App using Fluter
+# Online Shopping App using Fluter

 1. Multifunction Application with Email Id authetication.
 2. Marketplace like amazon where person can sell or buy product.